Magnus raphe nucleus

 Definition

-The magnus raphe nucleus receives descending afferents from the periaqueductal grey matter, the paraventricular hypothalamic nucleus, central nucleus of the amygdala, lateral hypothalamic area, parvocellular reticular nucleus and the prelimbic, infralimbic, medial and lateral precentral cortices.
+The primary function of the magnus raphe nucleus is in pain modulation through descending pathways.
+It receives descending afferents from multiple regions, especially the periaqueductal gray, and other areas including the paraventricular hypothalamic nucleus, central nucleus of the amygdala, lateral hypothalamic area, parvocellular reticular nucleus, and cortical areas such as the prelimbic, infralimbic, medial, and lateral precentral cortices.
+These inputs reflect its role in mediating endogenous analgesia.

 References